 My recommended sites for earning cashback

 I have used both the US and UK Top Cashback sites and received payments without issue.
 It doesn’t cost anything to use and there’s no minimum pay out.
 They offer various ways to receive your money, from bank transfer to PayPal, or you can opt for a gift card from retailers like Amazon or Sephora with an extra bonus added to your withdrawal.
 Their cashback rates are typically higher than the other sites across the board.
 They will also “match” any competitor cashback site’s rates including ebates and MrRebates.
 I have successfully used their rate guarantee and got my cashback amount matched within 24 hours.
 They also list active store coupons on their cashback link pages so you never miss a sale.
 For example, right now Macy’s has a 25% off sale sitewide, plus Top Cashback offers 8% back for purchases from Macy’s on top of that.
 The codes and cashback link are all provided in one place.

 Some bra/lingerie brands and stores offering cashback:

 Swagbucks is more than just cashback shopping.
-Everything you do on the site earns points, including shopping with cashback, watching videos, playing games or doing market surveys.
-You cash them out for gift cards when you reach the denomination you’d like.
+Everything you do on the site earns points (i.e. “swagbucks”, including shopping with cashback, watching videos, playing games or doing market surveys.
+You cash the points out for gift cards when you reach the denomination you’d like.
 They have gift cards from loads of stores and you can get the money in PayPal credit, too.
 There’s so many options for earning in Swagbucks that it really depends on how much time you want to put into it.
 A good place to get tips on how to earn swagbucks quickly and easily is /r/swagbucks.

 Now that you have some options, here’s how to make the most of cashback shopping without spending too much time on it.